Losing weight requires you to take action. Don’t postpone it and start today!

-- One of the easiest ways to become aware of what it is exactly that you eat is starting a food diary.
+One of the easiest ways to become aware of what it is exactly you eat is to start a food diary.
 Write down everything you eat and drink.
 How did you feel after eating?
-What was the surrounding like when you ate?
+What were the surroundings like when you ate?
 Did you enjoy the food?
 Are there external cues driving your eating decisions?
 How long did it take you to eat?
 Be as precise as possible!

-- Time your meals and make sure they last 20 min.
-This goes for breakfast, lunch and dinner.
-During that time you don’t watch TV, don’t read the newspaper, no e-mails and no Facebook.
+Time your meals and make sure they last 20 minutes.
+This goes for breakfast, lunch, and dinner.
+During that time you don’t watch TV, don’t read the newspaper, don’t check e-mails and don’t use Facebook, Instagram, TikTok.
 Your family and/or friends are allowed.
-Make meal time’s quality times!
+Make mealtime quality times!

-- Cook at home with fresh and whole products.
-There is no place better to control what kind of food you eat as at home.
-When you cook at home for yourself and your family you can control exactly what you eat.
+Cook at home with fresh and whole products.
+There is no place better to control what kind of food you eat than at home.
+When you cook at home for yourself and your family, you can control exactly what you eat.
 Use it as an advantage.

-- Celebrate your small goals, but not with food.
+Celebrate your small goals, but not with food.
 When you are on the right track towards your goal you should give yourself a treat.
-You worked hard, so you deserved it.
-Small goals can be not drinking soda for a week, not admitting to sugar craves for a week, not overeating during a dinner party,… Don’t celebrate with food it gives the wrong signal.
-You can go buy yourself some flours, go to the movies, … chose something you like to have or like to do.
+You worked hard, so you deserve it.
+Small goals can be not drinking soda for a week, not giving in to sugar craves for a week, not overeating during a dinner party,… Don’t celebrate with food, it gives the wrong signal.
+You can go buy yourself some flowers, go to the movies, … choose something you like to have or like to do.

-- Scout around.
 Choosing from a big buffet is probably one of the hardest obstacles for someone trying to lose some weight.
-Before starting filling your plate it’s a good idea to first explore the options.
+Before starting to fill your plate, it’s a good idea to first explore the options.
 After deciding what you’re going to eat, fill up your plate with keeping your dietary goals in mind.
 Don’t go for a second round!

-- Drink less alcohol.
 Alcoholic drinks are often high in energy.
-Alcohol is 7kcal/g. cutting back on alcohol or only drink it once in a while can seriously help you balancing your energy balance.
+Alcohol is 7kcal/g.
+Cutting back on alcohol or only drinking it once in a while can seriously help you to keep energy balance.

 - Pils 330ml is about 150kcal